Tom-PIT/Connected.Docs/en/Assets/CodeLists/AlternativeMeasureUnits.md

 ### How alternative measure units work

-Each alternative measure unit defines a fixed conversion to the material�s base unit.
+Each alternative measure unit defines a fixed conversion to the material’s base unit.
 The conversion is defined using two mandatory values:

 Numerator alternative units = Denominator base units